hamodi0-0/Weather-Wear/README.md

 ---

-Weather Wear is a simple web app used to give you suggestions on what to wear according to your real-time weather
+Weather Wear is a minimal web app used to give you suggestions on what to wear according to your real-time weather

 ## Guide